MicrochipTech/fpga-hls-examples/Training2/readme.md

 function calls have been changed to thread API calls.
 On line 50, we have the declaration of the first thread t0.
-This is the exact same Conv layer function call as on line 24 of the software version, we just replaced the call with a thread declaration that we have seen in Section 7.1.1.
+This is the exact same Conv layer function call as on line 24 of the software version, we just replaced the call with a thread declaration that we have seen in the [section 'Producer Consumer Example'](#producer-consumer-example).

 ```
 50  hls::thread<void> t0(